YouTube is pulling Tide Pod Challenge videos

 There was also a spike in concern last year about the kinds of videos children were being exposed to on YouTube — and indeed the kinds of activities YouTubers were exposing their children to in their efforts to catch the algorithm’s eye — which also led the company to tighten its rules and enforcement.

-YouTube is also increasingly in politicians’ crosshairs for algorithmically accelerating extremism — and it made a policy shift last year to also remove non-violence content made by listed terrorists.
+YouTube is also increasingly in politicians’ crosshairs for algorithmically accelerating extremism — and it made a policy shift last year to also remove non-violent content made by listed terrorists.

 It remains under rising political pressure to come up with technical solutions for limiting the spread of hate speech and other illegal content — with European Union lawmakers warning platforms last month they could look to legislate if tech giants don’t get better at moderating content themselves.